 In 1938, the parishioners of the small mission church built a shrine on the church property.
-It was a simple, wayside shrine, built of cut stone.
-It was dedicated on October 30, 1938 to "The Queen of the Miraculous Medal" and became known as the shrine to "Our Lady of the Highway."
+It was a simple, wayside shrine, built of stone.
+It was dedicated on October 30, 1938 to "The Queen of the Miraculous Medal", and due to it's location became known as the shrine to "Our Lady of the Highway".

-On June 29, 1962, the multipurpose building of Saint Mary's Roman Catholic Church was dedicated by Archbishop Damiano, with Father Gallagher assisting.
-In keeping with the tradition of the original members of the Mission Church, the shrine to Our Lady of the Highway that once stood in front of the original building in Deer Park was rebuilt and relocated on the parish grounds facing 2001 Springdale Road.
+On June 29, 1962, the multipurpose building of Saint Mary's was dedicated by Archbishop Damiano, with Father Gallagher assisting.
+In keeping with the tradition of the original members of the Mission Church, the shrine to Our Lady of the Highway that once stood in front of the original building in Deer Park was rebuilt and relocated on the parish grounds.
 The shrine was rededicated on May 22, 1964 at the parish May procession.
-Today, it is located in the parking lot oval in front of the Church.
+Today, it is located in the parking lot oval outside the Church.

 The Catholic Church of Saint Mary grew from a dream held by twelve families; from that day long ago in a barren field when Mass was celebrated under a tent and these families bowed their heads in prayer.
-We celebrate in that same spirit in our church today.
-It is dedicated to Saint Mary, nestled among the trees in a wooded field, "hearing the sound of travelers on their way.
-Underneath the hum of traffic where there is stillness that calls us together as family
+We celebrate in that same spirit in our church today, dedicated to Saint Mary, nestled among the trees in a wooded field, "hearing the sound of travelers on their way.
+Underneath the hum of traffic where there is stillness that calls us together as family."

 A history of The Catholic Church of St. Mary would be incomplete without noting who her pastors were and giving a brief synopsis of their time here.